wp-plugins/circupress/readme.txt

 * Initial public release.

 == Upgrade Notice ==
+= 1.17 =
+* Added video to plugin page.
+No need to upgrade.
 = 1.16 =
 * Corrected an issue with the version commit
 = 1.15 =